jeroenptrs/neoblog/packages/README.md

 # Neoblog Packages

 ## smart-contract
-Smart contract (or contracts) written in python that will store blogging data on the blockchain.
+Smart contract written in python that will store blogging data on the blockchain.

 ## client
-Client-side interaction with blockchain data (via server).
+Serverless interaction with Neo blockchain.

-## server
+## SDK
-Server that will manage wallets and communicate with blockchain.
+Wrapper of neon-js with functions dedicated to Neoblog.